Kayetic/Random-Python/README.md

  - The good 'ol FizzBuzz game
  - Video downloading script
  - Progress bar function
+ - Writing and reading lines to a file

 (More will be added in the future)